top of page

 Green Belt Policies CS5, MD6 and Section 13 of the National Planning Policy Framework (NPPF) require that the openness, permanence and visual amenity of the land within its boundaries are preserved.
 Inappropriate development is, by definition, harmful to the Green Belt and should not be approved except in very special circumstances.
 Paragraph 150 states that certain forms of development are not inappropriate in the Green Belt provided they preserve its openness and do not conflict with the purposes of including land within it.
 These include the re-use of buildings provided that the buildings are of permanent and substantial construction.
 Therefore the use of the existing chalet for holiday let purposes is not contrary to Green Belt Policy as it would be a re-use of an existing building of permanent and substantial construction, and does not conflict with the purposes of including land within the Green Belt.

 The existing established access from the A442 is considered to be suitable for the proposed use in respect of highway safety, where the opening is wide, permanently finished in tarmac and at a straight stretch of the main road where the speed limit is set at 40mph.
-There is sufficient parking on site which includes a double garage.
+There is sufficient parking on site which includes a double garage and therefore there were no highways and access issues asscociated with the proposal.

 It is considered that the proposed development is not contrary to adopted planning policy in this instance as it would re-use an existing 10 year old chalet building in the Green Belt for holiday let purposes.
 The development would be a small scale new economic development which respects the character of the surrounding area.